shawes/ang-moh-in-the-east/_posts/2019-12-20-haig-rd-banh-mi.md

 author: steve
 date: 2019-12-20 17:28 +0800
 ---
 Vietnamese food is probably the most popular south-east asian food in Australia these days, more popular now I believe than Thai or Cantonese, and infinitely more well-known than Singapore-Malaysian-Indonesian food.
-My staple at university was Banh Mi, tied with a [meat pie](https://www.vilis.com) as the only filling lunch you can get in Australia these days and get change from $5.
+My staple at university was **banh mi**, tied with a [meat pie](https://www.vilis.com) as the only filling lunch you can get in Australia these days and get change from $5.
 So naturally I was excited when I read in the paper [a new banh mi store](https://www.straitstimes.com/lifestyle/food/cheap-good-simple-but-thoughtfully-made-banh-mi) had opened at Haig Rd market.
-Having tried some of the chain stores in shopping malls, so far my banh mi experiences in sg have been disappointing to say the least.
-Considering the banh mi maker (sandwich artist?), Miss Kim Phung, was from Vietnam raised my expectations, even if the straits times article wasn't 100% onboard.
+Having tried some of the chain stores in shopping malls, so far my **banh mi** experiences in sg have been disappointing to say the least.
+Considering the **banh mi** maker (sandwich artist?), Miss Kim Phung, was from Vietnam raised my expectations, even if the straits times article wasn't 100% onboard.

-Well yeah, sadly, it was just ok.
-It had all the ingredient, and they were arranged in the correct order, it just didn't mesh.
-Banh mi done well is an irresistible sandwich, something from the gods.
+Well yeah, sadly, it was just ok to my tastes.
+It had all the ingredients and they were arranged in the correct order, it just didn't mesh. **Banh mi** done well is an irresistible sandwich, something from the gods.
 This one?
-Well it didn't leave me clamouring for more, just longing for the banh mi I knew and loved from Sydney and Saigon.
+Well it didn't leave me clamouring for more, just longing for the **banh mi** I knew and loved from Sydney and Saigon.
 Saying that, I'm not adverse to trying it again sometime in the future.
 The roll itself was the best part, a nice light crusty bread, and I always do have a craving for a sandwich.

 **Price:** $4.50